-(1) The terms prescribed in Article 11, Paragraphs 2 and 4, Article 12, Paragraphs 2 and 7, and Article 13, Paragraphs 1, 2 and 8, as well as in Article 18, Paragraph 5 and Article 19, and Article 19, Paragraph 5 and Article 19, Paragr
+(1) The terms prescribed in Article 11, Paragraphs 2 and 4, Article 12, Paragraphs 2 and 7, and Article 13, Paragraphs 1, 2 and 8, as well as in Article 18, Paragraph 5 and Article 19, Paragraph 2 of this Law, may be extended, by the Patent Office or the Board of Appeal respectively, for a certain period of time, but for no

-- Paragraph 2 of this Law, may be extended, by the Patent Office or the Board of Appeal respectively, for a certain period of time, but for no longer than three months, provided that the request for such extension has been received by the Patent Office before the expiration of the term in question and that the fee for extension of the term has been paid. - (2) A trademark application that has been withdrawn by the applicant or that has been deemed to be withdrawn pursuant to the provisions of Article 14, Paragraph 4 of this Law, in exceptional cases may be renewed by the Patent Office, provided that a request to that effect is received by the Patent Office no later than six months from the date the application has been withdrawn or has been deemed to be withdrawn, and provided that the prescribed fee for renewal of the application has been paid and the sufficiency of reasons has been confirmed; furthermore, an application may be renewed only once.
+(2) A trademark application that has been withdrawn by the applicant or that has been deemed to be withdrawn pursuant to the provisions of Article 14, Paragraph 4 of this Law, in exceptional cases may be renewed by the Patent Office, provided that a request to that effect is received by the Patent Office no later than six months from the date the application has been withdrawn or has been deemed to be withdrawn, and provided that the prescribed fee for renewal of the application has been paid and the sufficiency of reasons has been confirmed; furthermore, an application may be renewed only once.
 An application that has been deemed not to have been filed pursuant to the provisions of Article 12, Paragraph 3, can only be renewed (repealing the decision of the Patent Office deeming the application to not have been filed) by a decision of the Board of Appeal.